softcover/softcover_book/chapters/getting_started.md

 This is [*The Softcover Book*](http://manual.softcover.io/book)---the manual for *Softcover*, a publishing platform for technical authors.
 Softcover consists of two main parts: a state-of-the-art [open-source ebook typesetting system](https://github.com/softcover/softcover) (Section~\ref{sec:softcover_system}), and an [online platform](http://www.softcover.io/) for publishing, marketing, and selling ebooks and other digital goods (Section~\ref{sec:softcover_website}).
 Based on the technology used to make the [*Ruby on Rails Tutorial* book](http://ruby.railstutorial.org/) and [*The Tau Manifesto*](http://tauday.com/tau-manifesto), Softcover makes publishing *frictionless* by allowing authors to build and deploy ebooks and other digital goods with a single command.

-The Softcover production toolchain and publishing platform are especially designed to help authors make the transition from "writing a book" to "building a product empire," using the following [three-step plan](http://www.youtube.com/watch?v=tO5sxLapAts):
+The Softcover production toolchain and publishing platform are especially designed to help authors make the transition from "writing a book" to "building a business," using the following [three-step plan](http://www.youtube.com/watch?v=tO5sxLapAts):

 1. Make ebooks, screencasts, etc.
 2. Release a free HTML book (*optional*) while selling ebooks and multiple product bundles
-3. Profit!!
+3. Profit!!!

 \noindent Of course, it's not necessary to follow the Three Step Plan\texttrademark\ exactly, and Softcover can be used for many different purposes (Box~\ref{aside:softcover_uses}).
 In particular, as indicated by the "optional" note in Step 2, adopting the [*Ruby on Rails Tutorial* book](http://railstutorial.org/book)'s practice of releasing a free HTML version is not required.
 Softcover authors are certainly encouraged to make the HTML versions of their books free---both as a marketing tool and because it's [awesome](http://breadpig.com/products/awesomesauce)---but Softcover allows the HTML to be placed behind login- or paywalls as well.